MrOcelotGuy/caculator/README.md

 This is my first-ever program I made

-This caculatpr was made with python
+This caculator was made with python

+.

+.

+.
 print("this is a calculator")
 print("Enter 'add' to add two numbers") print("Enter 'subtract' to subtract two numbers")